-Our region still faces many environmental challenges, including those resulting from invasive animals, plants and diseases that exist here now or have the potential to arrive here from other regions (particularly Papua New Guinea and mainland Australia).
-This Torres Strait Regional Biosecurity Plan details the regional biosecurity management actions required to manage the priority invasive species of the Torres Strait region.
-This Plan provides guidance for invasive species managers of the region, including traditional landholders, community-based rangers, government agencies and serves as the Local Government Area Biosecurity Management Plan for both the Torres Shire Council and the Torres Strait Island Regional Council.
-The Northern Peninsula Area Regional Council has a separate Biosecurity Management Plan, but due to close proximity and shared culture, we have sought to ensure that both management arrangements are complementary.
-The Plan has been developed with close collaboration and goodwill between all stakeholders with responsibility for the management of biosecurity in the region.
-This includes all levels of government, Traditional Owners (through Registered Native Title Bodies Corporates) and island communities who have worked together to determine the key biosecurity issues, threats, strategies and actions required to deal with these.
-We will ensure that this close working relationship and spirit of cooperation between all parties continues into the future if our future generations are to enjoy the regions pristine environment as we all presently have access to.
+Our region still faces many environmental challenges, including those resulting from invasive animals, plants and diseases that exist here now or have the potential to arrive here from other regions particularly Papua New Guinea and mainland Australia.
+This Torres Strait Regional Biosecurity Plan details the regional biosecurity management actions required to manage the priority invasive species of the Torres Strait and Northern Peninsula Area regions.
+This Plan provides guidance for invasive species managers of the region, including traditional owners, community-based indigenous rangers and government agencies and serves as the Local Government Area Biosecurity Management Plan for both the Torres Shire Council and the Torres Strait Island Regional Council.
+The Northern Peninsula Area Regional Council has a separate Biosecurity Management Plan, but due to close proximity and similarly shared diverse cultures, we have sought to ensure that both management arrangements are complementary.

+The Plan has been developed in close collaboration and with goodwill between all stakeholders who have responsibility for the management of biosecurity in the region.
+This includes all levels of government, Traditional Owners (through Registered Native Title Bodies Corporates) and island communities who have worked together to determine the key biosecurity issues, threats, strategies and actions required to deal with these invasive species.
+We will ensure that this unified working relationship promotes a spirit of cooperation between all parties that should continue into the future if our future generations are to enjoy the region's pristine environment that we all have access to now.

 On behalf of the Torres Strait Regional Authority, Torres Shire Council, Torres Strait Island Regional Council and Northern Peninsula Area Regional Council, we acknowledge the significant effort and collective wisdom that has helped develop this Biosecurity Plan.
-We look forward to working together under this Plan to achieve our collective vision:
+We are passionate and committed to protecting and maintaining our environment and culture and look forward to working together to implement this Plan to achieve our collective vision:

-"To empower Torres Strait communities to minimise the impacts of weeds, pest animals and pests and diseases of plants and animals on Torres Strait's environment, cultural places and communities."
+"To empower Torres Strait & Northern Peninsula Area communities to minimise the impacts of weeds and pest animals, and their diseases on this region's environment, cultural places and communities."

-Napau Pedro Stephen AM, Chairperson, Torres Strait Regional Authority Fred Gela, Mayor, Torres Straits Island Regional Council Regional Council
+Napau Pedro Stephen AM, Chairperson, Torres Strait Regional Authority alone

-Vonda Moar-Malone, Mayor, Torres Shire Council Lesley Newman, Mayor, Northern Peninsula Area
+Vonda Moar-Malone, Mayor, Torres Shire Council